 Preventing this requires a correctly constructed shower wall combined with a good waterproofing system.

-Exterior Shower Wall Solution
+Inadequate Shower Wall Insulation

 A solid, well insulated, and well waterproofed outside shower wall means no condensation in the wall cavity, which means no mold, no dry rot, and no damage to backer board and surrounding framing.